 Home » US Immigration - Visas » H1B Visa » H1B Revoked, Withdrawal, Termination – By Employer?
 USCIS?
-Oh My!
-Options
+FAQs

 H1B Revoked, Withdrawal, Termination – By Employer?
 USCIS?
-Oh My!
-Options
+FAQs

 “The petitioner shall immediately notify the Service of any changes in the terms and conditions of employment of a beneficiary which may affect eligibility… If the petitioner no longer employs the beneficiary, the petitioner shall send a letter explaining the change(s) to the director who approved the petition. “